lsst-dm/dmtn-007/index.rst

 1. Better starting parameters for fluxes and background gradient fit.
-Perhaps using a simple linear least-squares fit to the region surrounding the dipole.
+Perhaps using a simple linear least-squares fit to the region surrounding the dipole (Update: This is now implemented).
-2. Evaluate the necessity for separate parameters for pos- and neg- images/dipole lobes.
+2. Evaluate the necessity for separate parameters for pos- and neg- dipole lobes.
 3. Utilize the spatially varying ``Psf``, if one exists.
 4. Investigate other optimizers, including `iminuit
    <http://nbviewer.jupyter.org/github/iminuit/iminuit/blob/master/tutorial/tutorial.ipynb>`__
    possibly more robust and/or more efficient minimization?
-Initial tests suggest that ``iminuit`` is actually slightly less efficient than the current ``lmfit``-based optimization due to increased numbers of function calls which is difficult to tune.
+Update: initial tests suggest that ``iminuit`` is actually slightly less efficient than the current ``lmfit``-based optimization due to increased numbers of function calls which is difficult to tune.
 5. Only fit dipole parameters using data **inside** footprint and background parameters **outside** footprint (but inside footprint bounding box).
+Update: the background is now fit in this way.
 6. Correct normalization of least-squares weights based on variance planes.
 Currently, the variance in the convolved subtracted image is questionable, and the variance in the diffim does not seem to